-OVERVIEW: This funder provides $40,000 to $50,000 grants for ambitious creative fiction projects in a wide variety of subject areas.
+OVERVIEW: The Whiting Foundation supports grants for ambitious creative fiction projects in a wide variety of subject areas.
 These grants are awarded to emerging writers so they can fully devote themselves to their literary work.

-IP TAKE: You can’t apply directly for these grants, but you may have an opportunity if you know someone influential in the industry.
+IP TAKE: Grantseekers cannot apply directly for these grants, but knowing someone influential in the industry may provide an opportunity.
 These are great awards for research-heavy, multiyear book projects.

-Keep in mind that the Whiting Foundation does not accept unsolicited applications or nominations.
+The Whiting Foundation does not accept unsolicited applications or nominations.
 Instead, the foundation invites influential people from across the U.S. to recommend emerging writers that show promise for nominations.
-These expert nominators change each year and include professors, agents, booksellers, editors, and other professionals as well as writers.
+These expert nominators change each year and include writers, professors, agents, booksellers, editors, and other professionals.
 Nominators’ identities remain anonymous to prevent undue pressure and encourage candid discussions about the writers.

-In the past, Whiting’s creative writing awards have been announced in March in New York City.
+In the past, Whiting Awards have been announced in March in New York City.
 Up to six of these grants are typically awarded each year.
 These grantees are narrowed down from 15 finalists that are evaluated by a panel of four judges.
 A list of past grantees can be viewed here.
-In addition to creative writing, this funder also supports the humanities.
+In addition to writing, this funder also supports Cultural Heritage.

 General questions can be directed to the staff at (718) 701-5962 or firstname.lastname@example.org.
 A grantseeker’s best point of contact is Courtney Hodell, who is the director of the writers’ program.
 Questions about the submission project or grant eligibility can be sent to email@example.com.
 You can keep up with what this foundation is doing in its News & Reviews section.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).